SEC Sanctions and Penalties

 - Pay interest (prejudgement and potentially postjudgement).

-The calculation of monetary sanctions is critically important to SEC whistleblowers.
+The calculation of monetary sanctions is critically important to SEC whistleblowers because it determines the amount from which an SEC whistleblower award is calculated.
 Under the Dodd-Frank Act’s SEC Whistleblower Program, the SEC will issue awards to whistleblowers who provide original information that leads to successful SEC enforcement actions with total monetary sanctions exceeding $1 million.
 (Note: If represented by an attorney, a whistleblower may submit a tip anonymously to the SEC.)
 In exchange for the valuable information, a whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected in an enforcement action.

-Since 2012, the SEC’s Office of the Whistleblower has paid more than $700 million in awards to whistleblowers.
-The largest SEC whistleblower awards to date are $114 million, $50 million, $50 million, $39 million, and $37 million.
+Since 2012, the SEC’s Office of the Whistleblower has paid more than $2 billion in awards to whistleblowers, which includes multi-million dollar awards paid to our clients.
+The largest SEC whistleblower awards to date are $279 million, $114 million, and $110 million.

 Year-By-Year Total SEC Sanctions Since FY ’04